Skip to content

 create_new_test_from_spira2

-Now either create a new test case by using the New Test Case button or simply click on a test case that you previously created in SpiraTest.
+Now, either create a new test case by using the New Test Case button or simply click a test case that you previously created in SpiraTest.

 create_new_test_from_spira3

-Once you are satisfied that this is the correct test case, choose the desired methodology (Basic, Manual-only, Mobile or Web), choose browser profile if it is a Web test and choose scripting mode (RVL or JavaScript).
-Rapise will now create a local test folder and files inside Default Repository Path based on this Spira test case.
+Once you are satisfied that this is the correct test case, choose the desired methodology (Basic, Manual-only, Mobile, or Web), choose a browser profile if it is a Web test, and choose a scripting mode (RVL or JavaScript).
+Rapise will now create a local test folder and files inside the Default Repository Path based on this Spira test case.

 Important

-At this point the new test is stored locally only.
-To put it's files into SpiraTest you need to save it, see next section.
+At this point, the new test is stored locally only.
+To put its files into SpiraTest, you must save it.
+See the next section.

 Saving a Test to SpiraTest